chriscoyier/Slides/README.markdown

 ##To Do

+- Make a intro page for this project
 - Browser testing (only modern, it's a slide deck, not a public website...)
 - Get slide in / slide out to move different directions based on Next/Previous
 - **Make better and more practical slide examples**